 A robo-adviser will align your time goals with asset allocation automatically.
 Having a timeframe for when you need your money helps keep the roller-coaster effect to a minimum, and increases your chances of profits.
 Investing is a roller coaster but there are all types of rides from kiddy coasters (conservative asset allocation) to extreme coasters (aggressive asset allocation) and knowing when you’ll need your money dictates which coaster you put it on.

-The best part of investing with a robo-advisor, like Betterment, is that the process is so easy to get started.
+The best part of investing with a robo-advisor, like Ellevest or Betterment, is that the process is so easy to get started.
 Once you set up an account, you answer a series of short questions to determine your risk tolerance, and then deposit money.
 The platform takes care of all the investing, adjusting, and strategy for you.

 Step 5: Just do it